What is a Contract of Sale and What Does it Include?

 • Termite inspection certificate to be prepared by a registered company

-When you’re buying a house, you’ll typically receive a property sales contract after your offer has been accepted by the seller (the vendor).
+When you’re buying a house, you’ll typically receive a property sales contract from the real estate after your offer has been accepted by the seller (the vendor).
 The real estate agent or vendor’s conveyancer will send through the contract for you to sign.
 Before signing the property sales contract, we highly recommend getting your conveyancer or lawyer to read over it.

 However, when you buy a house at auction, you will be expected to sign the property sales contract and pay the deposit immediately after the auction (if you’re the successful bidder).